 3. Pumpkin seeds

-- Postmenopausal women involved in one study were found to have lower blood pressure and improved HDL-cholesterol from the use of pumpkin seed oil.
+- Pumpkin seeds are rich in phytosterols, plant compounds that can help lower blood cholesterol11.
+In one study, postmenopausal women were found to have lower blood pressure and improved HDL-cholesterol from the use of pumpkin seed oil.
 The same study also showed an improvement in menopause symptoms15.

 4. Sunflower seeds